bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 We could simply gaze at it in wonder!

-Or we could use it to express chess variants, like [Irreversible Chess](/entries/2025/jul/irreversible_chess.md)!
+Or we could use it to express other games, like checkers or Othello!
+Even ones with boards which aren't a square grid, like Chinese checkers!
+Or we could express chess variants, like
+[Irreversible Chess](/entries/2025/jul/irreversible_chess.md)!

 We could also implement a software library which can parse it, and use it